chileanne/paystack_flutter/README.md

 ## Author

-This circular_progress_stack plugin for Flutter is developed by [Trushar Mistry](https://github.com/Trushar88).
+This paystack_flutter_sa plugin for Flutter is developed by [Trushar Mistry](https://github.com/Trushar88).

 ## Buy Me A Coffee